peteroupc/peteroupc.github.io/random.md

 Non-examples include the following:
 - Any [**linear congruential generator**](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `std::minstd_rand` and `std::minstd_rand0` engines) has a _state length_ of less than 64 bits.
+-  System.Random`, as implemented in the .NET Framework 4.7, can take a seed of at most 32 bits, so has a state length of at most 32 bits.

 <a id=Seeded_PRNGs></a>
 ## Seeded PRNGs